lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapperInterface/fetch.md

-SimplePdoWrapperInterface::fetch — Executes the prepared statement and returns the fetched row, or null in case of failure.
+SimplePdoWrapperInterface::fetch — Executes the prepared statement and returns the fetched row, or false in case of failure.